ATK (football club): 2015 season

 On 5 June 2015, the team acquired Canadian international forward Iain Hume, whose five goals had helped Kerala to the final of the previous season.
-In the second season's domestic draft, Atlético de Kolkata had the first pick, choosing Pune FC goalkeeper Amrinder Singh for a fee of 450,000; their most expensive purchase was that of defender Augustin Fernandes for 2.6 million.
 On 29 July, with García released due to his injury record, the team brought in Portugal international forward Hélder Postiga as their new marquee player; aged 32, he became the youngest such player in the league.
 García's role as captain was taken on by his compatriot Borja.

 Postiga scored twice in Atlético's first game of the season, a 3–2 win at Chennaiyin FC, but was substituted later in the match due to injury, and missed the rest of the campaign.
-Pelé, regarded as one of the greatest footballers of all time, watched the 2–1 win over Kerala at the Salt Lake Stadium on 13 October, Atlético's first home game of the season.
 Hume scored two hat-tricks in November, in 4–1 wins against Mumbai City, and FC Pune City.
 The latter result made the team the first to qualify for the play-offs, where they lost 4–2 on aggregate to Chennaiyin.

 2016 season

 In March 2016, it was reported that López Habas would leave the club due to concerns over his ₹23.5 million ($350,000) annual salary.
 On 25 April, he left for Pune.
 On 3 May, he was replaced by another Spaniard, former Villarreal manager José Francisco Molina.
 Postiga returned to be the marquee again, but suffered another long-term injury early into the second game of the season.
 The club's ownership admitted that they had wanted a different marquee due to his record, but had been unable to sign one.

 Atlético de Kolkata finished in fourth place, taking the final position in the finals, and were drawn against first-place Mumbai in the semi-finals.
 They hosted a 3–2 win in the first leg, with all goals in the first half, including two by Hume, and advanced with a goalless draw in the second leg.
 In the final, away to Kerala on 18 December, Kolkata fell behind to a goal by their former player Mohammed Rafi, and equalised before half-time with a header by defender Henrique Sereno.
 The game went to penalties, with Hume having Atlético's first attempt saved by Graham Stack, but Elhadji Ndoye missed for Kerala and Debjit Majumder saved from Cédric Hengbart to win Kolkata the title.